 Q: What are you doing to advance research in the dermatology field?

-Dr. Pearson: As the director of the Autoimmune Connective Tissue Diseases Specialty Clinic, my clinical and research interests are focused around lupus, dermatomyositis, scleroderma, morphea and vasculitis, among others.
+Dr. Pearson: As the director of the Autoimmune Connective Tissue Diseases Specialty Clinic, my interests are focused on lupus, dermatomyositis, scleroderma, morphea and vasculitis, among others.
 Our group is involved in a number of industry-sponsored clinical trials aimed at developing new and better therapies for these diseases.
-Unfortunately, many of these diseases have limited treatment options right now and can be devastating to people who suffer from them.
+Unfortunately, many of these diseases currently have limited treatments and can be devastating to people who suffer from them.
 We hope to address this unmet need.
-I’m also particularly interested in environmental triggers of these skin diseases.
+I’m also particularly interested in the environmental triggers of these skin diseases.
 I’m working with Drs.
-Michael McAlpine and Tianhong Cui, both in the Department of Mechanical Engineering, on a few translational projects where we are developing novel, skin-interfaced sensors.
+Michael McAlpine and Tianhong Cui, both in the U of M’s mechanical engineering department, on a few translational projects where we are developing novel, skin-interfaced sensors.
 Like many autoimmune diseases, the conditions I study are characterized by periods of both increased and decreased activity, and we still have a lot to learn about why and when flares will happen.

 About “Talking...with U of M”